Ion exchange is a wide-spread technique for the removal of dissolved substances from water.

 Ion exchange is thus a batch process.
 For the design of an installation, this is taken into account, so that continuous production can be guaranteed.

-RWB has extensive knowledge of and experience with the application of ion exchange, from small wastewater polishing units to installations that deliver hundreds of cubic metres of very pure water per hour, designed and realized completely in house.
+RWB has extensive knowledge of and experience with the application of ion exchange and ion exchangers, from small wastewater polishing units to installations that deliver hundreds of cubic metres of very pure water per hour, designed and realized completely in house.
 In addition, we advise on and service installations in markets such as energy production, food & beverage, medical/semiconductor, oil & gas, electroplating.

 More information about ion exchange?